Find your next destination

 You will go into the arid region of the Ferlo Desert to reach the steppes where the large herds of Zebus of the Fulani nomads, also called Peul, are found.

-The Fulani are the largest breeders in West Africa, they are also the main ethnic group of the savannahs, in the area from Senegal to Chad.
+The Fulani are the largest breeders in West Africa, they are also the main ethnic group of the savannah, in the area from Senegal to Chad.

 They are the heirs of a millennial history and still little known, even their origins are partly unknown, their thin features and their olive complexion suggests that they descend from the inhabitants of North Africa or from the Nilotic stock, surely they had many contacts with Islamic populations, in fact, most Fulani are Muslim.